 Sustaining that requires tremendous amount of perseverance, support and soul searching for all involved.

 Our coaching staff is trained to retain the qualities of remaining young, dynamic, and ethically driven.
-They find roots of their shared vision as educators at the US Fencing Coaches College at the Olympic Training Center in Colorado Springs.
+We find roots of our shared vision as educators at the US Fencing Coaches College at the Olympic Training Center in Colorado Springs.
 We are proud to say that our coaches have been blessed with a vast amount of support and guidance from great mentors in the American fencing community: Michael Marx (5 time olympian in multiple weapons), Patrick Durkan (Head sabre coach of the elite New York Athletic Club), and Wes Glon (Sabre coach of Penn State University, the premier NCAA fencing program in the nation).
 The list goes on, and this page is not enough!
 Our coaches are tied to the absolute pinnacle of American fencing.
 The support system for our program is unlike any other in the Bay Area.

 We work hard to ensure that everything that happens in the training room and competitions retain the qualities we were taught and mentored.
 Fencing is a life experience for all involved — children, parents, coaches, etc. We are very happy to find ourselves on this path.
 Here is the most essential of all wisdom and guidance made available to us: